Jkremr/pagila-queries/README.md

 # Pagila queries

-1a. maiList of all the actors’ first name and last name.
+1a.
+Create a list of all the actors’ first name and last name.
 Display the first and last name of each actor in a single column in upper case letters.
 Name the column Actor Name.

 ```sql
 SELECT first_name || ' ' || last_name AS "Actor Name"